Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 Revision submission by author: ~ 4 weeks

-The Journal operates under a Diamond Open Access model
+The journal operates under a Diamond Open Access model.

-No submission, processing, or publication fees (NO FEES) are charged at any stage
+No submission, processing, or publication fees (NO FEES) are charged at any stage.

 All articles are freely accessible upon publication.

-Only individuals who have made a substantial scholarly contribution to the manuscript may be listed as authors
+Only individuals who have made a substantial scholarly contribution to the manuscript may be listed as authors.

-All authors must approve the final version prior to submission
+All authors must approve the final version prior to submission.

-Contributors not meeting authorship criteria (e.g., administrative or technical support) should be acknowledged in a separate Acknowledgments section
+Contributors not meeting authorship criteria (e.g., administrative or technical support) should be acknowledged in a separate Acknowledgments section.

 Authorship should be established at submission.
-Changes to the author list (addition, removal, or reordering) are generally not permitted after submission
+Changes to the author list (addition, removal, or reordering) are generally not permitted after submission.

 During peer review: requests for changes will be considered only in exceptional cases, with a written justification and the approval of all listed authors.
-The Editorial Board will decide in accordance with COPE guidelines
+The Editorial Board will decide in accordance with COPE guidelines.

-After acceptance: changes to authorship are not permitted except in rare and well-justified circumstances, subject to Editorial Board approval
+After acceptance: changes to authorship are not permitted except in rare and well-justified circumstances, subject to Editorial Board approval.

 Upon acceptance of a manuscript for publication, the editorial team will manage all subsequent correspondence, including proofreading and metadata preparation.
-Authors are expected to respond promptly and thoroughly to all editorial queries, reviewer comments, and revision requests.

 Authors are expected to: